JonathanWolfe/project-ami/ami-lang/syntax.md

     - Referencing a reference is a no-op, returning the inputed reference
     - `ref(T) === ref(ref(T)) // true`
 - `clone(T)` creates a deep-clone of the object
+    - Clones of a constant produce a mutable copy
 - Functions wrap all arguments in `clone(T)` unless the argument is a constant or variable

 ## Functions